markd315/GitTutorial/README.md

 In order to do this, we need to merge a target branch into a base branch.

-The way to do this is by switching to the base branch and running
+The way to do this is by switching to the branch we want to merge, and then switching back to the base branch and running

 ```
 $ git merge <target-name>